delynchoong/fabric-eventhub-avro-publisher-cpp/README.md

 No connection strings or access keys are required by the publisher.

-## Is this the recommended sending method?
+## Recommended sending method

-For this direct Eventhouse ingestion scenario, yes:
+For this direct Eventhouse ingestion scenario:

 1. Serialize each logical stock tick as its own complete Avro OCF body.
 2. Create an Event Hubs `EventDataBatch`.